Danie1s/DNSPageView/README_EN.md

     - After iOS 11, the concept of `SafeArea` was introduced, set the `UIScrollView` property `contentInsetAdjustmentBehavior = never`
     - In fact, this effect is also related to other attributes of `UIViewController`, but because the scenarios of various combinations are too complex, they are not described here one by one

-  - `DNSPageContentView` is implemented with `UICollectionView`, so this feature has the opportunity to cause the classic warning of UICollectionView:
+  - `PageContentView` is implemented with `UICollectionView`, so this feature has the opportunity to cause the classic warning of UICollectionView:

     > The behavior of the UICollectionViewFlowLayout is not defined because: the item height must be less than the height of the UICollectionView minus the section insets top and bottom values, minus the content insets top and bottom values.